 Some producers of cannabis products use solvents to extract and/or concentrate the active ingredients from cannabis.
 The MMCC has adopted a list of target residual solvents based on common extraction and concentration techniques in the industry.
 Concentration limits are based on the "International Conference for Harmonisation (ICH) Guideline Q3C (R5) on Impurities: Guidelines for residual solvents."
 The concentration limits listed in ICH Q3C are based on the toxicity of the individual solvent and on the magnitude of exposure to occur from consuming 10 grams of the pharmaceutical.
-It is unlikely that a medical cannabis user would consume >10 grams of cannabis extract or concentrate in a single day.
 To minimize variability that exists with testing of cannabis flower, all testing must meet the standard method performance requirements (SMPRs) listed below.
-Following analysis, laboratories shall include both the quantitative and qualitative results on a Certificate of Analysis accompanying the product.